grem11n/blog/content/post/gha-comment.md

           ref: ${{ steps.getRef.outputs.pr_ref }}
 ```

-There might be more elegant way of getting the reference of the latest commit in a pull request, but I haven't found it.
+There might be a more elegant way of getting the reference of the latest commit in a pull request, but I haven't found it.
 Please, let me know if you know one!

 **End of UPD 2023-09-07**